 Web forwarding (or redirecting) is just like forwarding mail.
-It is a way of creating a rule that all visitors to your domain should be directed to a web location of your choice.
+It’s a way of creating a rule that all visitors to your domain name should be directed to a web location of your choice.
 You can change it at any time.

-It is easy to use your domain name to forward to a social media or eCommerce page.
+It’s easy to use your domain name to forward to a social media or e-commerce page.
 This allows your business to get the credibility and scalability of a domain name, plus:

 - A consistent online address for your business regardless of which social network you use (without being limited to their terms of service).

-- Log into your account (where you purchased the domain name)
+- Log into your account (where you registered the domain name)

 - Click on the domain name you would like to redirect

-- Look for "Domain Forwarding" or "Forwarding" section, it should say Domain: Off; click on the "Manage" link
+- Look for "Domain Forwarding" or "Forwarding" section

 - Click "Add New"